 Home | News | Books | Speeches | Places | Resources | Education | Index | Search

-Letter to Mrs. BixbyIn the fall of 1864, Massachusetts Governor John A. Andrew wrote to President Lincoln asking him to express condolences to Mrs. Lydia Bixby, a widow who was believed to have lost five sons during the Civil War.
+Letter to Mrs. BixbyIn the fall of 1864 Massachusetts Governor John A. Andrew wrote to President Lincoln asking him to express condolences to Mrs. Lydia Bixby, a widow who was believed to have lost five sons during the Civil War.
 Lincoln's letter to her was printed by the Boston Evening Transcript.
 Later it was revealed that only two of Mrs. Bixby's five sons died in battle (Charles and Oliver).
-One deserted the army, one was honorably discharged, and another deserted or died a prisoner of war.
+Of the remainder, one deserted the army, one was honorably discharged, and another deserted or died a prisoner of war.

 The authorship of the letter has been debated by scholars, some of whom believe it was written instead by John Hay, one of Lincoln's White House secretaries.
 The original letter was either destroyed by the newspaper editor after publication or by Mrs. Bixby, who may have been a Confederate sympathizer and disliked President Lincoln.
 Copies of an early forgery have been circulating for many years, causing some people to believe they have the original letter.